 In order to successfully meet and adhere to our goal, there are three types of care that our clinic provides: routine medical care, surgery, and illness/injury/emergency care.
 Our pets who enter into our program immediately receive routine medical care.
 This is when they are given any needed vaccinations and/or prevention medicines and are microchipped.
 From here, our medical staff will determine if surgery (spay/neuter, mass removals, eye repairs, dental care, and wounds) is necessary or if the pet needs emergency medical attention.
 About 85% of animals saved from the surrounding city shelters arrive with mild to severe illnesses or injuries.
 The City of Austin calls on APA! to save more than 95% of the seriously ill or injured pets that they receive from the public.

-There are five vets on staff with three on site each day; additionally, there are fifteen vet techs with five to nine techs on site and two staffed case managers.
+There are five vets on staff with three on site each day; additionally, there are seventeen full-time technicians, two part-time kennel technicians, and ten other full-time staff members.

 The clinic has approximately 2,300 active animals to care for at any given time.